edgelesssys/marblerun/README.md

 ### Key features

-* Authentication and integrity verification of microservices wrt. the Manifest :lock:
+* Authentication and integrity verification of microservices with respect to a Manifest written in simple JSON :lock:
 * Secrets management for microservices :key:
-* Provisioning of certificates, configurations, and parameters :package:
+* Provisioning of certificates, configurations, and parameters for microservices :package:
 * Remote attestation of the entire cluster :globe_with_meridians:

 ### Overview